codefresh-io/docs.codefresh.io/_docs/administration/user-self-management/user-settings.md

 As a Codefresh user, you can manage several settings in your personal account, including:

 * Email notifications for builds and build usage
-* Set the date format (currently applies to CI pipeline modules)
+* Select date and time formats for pipeline modules
 * Get updates on weekly usage
 * Grant account access to Codefresh support
 * Grant access to private Git repositories